The Hollars (2016), Sharlto Copley, John Krasinski

 Sausage Party (2016), Salma Hayek – Teresa Del Taco (Voice)

-After thinking a few times, ‘How on earth are they going to end this?’as the movie played, I’m not mad at what actually happens at the very end – because how else could they have wrapped it up, really?
-Especially since food is ultimately for eating, potatoes need peeling and no one should ever take ill treatment.
+After the thought, ‘How on earth are they going to end this?’ crossed my mind a few times as the movie played, I’m not mad at what actually happens at the very end – because how else could they have wrapped it up, really?
+Especially since food is ultimately for eating, potatoes need peeling and, we can mostly if not all agree that no one should ever take ill treatment.

-In terms of the things I was at odds with, Sausage Party features some commentary on religion that feels a little odd and out of place.
-However, at the same time it makes some sense for a world where food both talks and thinks.
-Nevertheless, it still didn’t quite fit somehow.
+In terms of the things I was at odds with, Sausage Party features some commentary on religion that feels a little odd and out of place, even though it kind of makes some sense, as we’re dealing with a world where our food both talks and thinks.

 Training Day is not a movie you watch if you’re looking for a relaxing film experience.
 The protagonist through whom we’re introduced to the world in which everything takes place is Jake (Ethan Hawke).
-Since Jake is comfortable at no point in Training Day, you absolutely won’t be either.
+And because Jake is comfortable at no point in Training Day, you absolutely won’t be either.

 Training Day (2001), Denzel Washington